-A variety of heart operations are performed by the Cardiothoracic surgeons in National University Heart Centre, Singapore.
+A variety of heart operations are performed by the cardiothoracic surgeons in National University Heart Centre, Singapore (NUHCS).

-This site provides an overview of the volume and types of common adult heart operations and clinical outcomes of the patient population who underwent heart surgery at the National University Hospital (NUH) from 2009 to 2014.
+This site provides an overview of the volume and types of common adult heart operations and clinical outcomes of the patient population who underwent heart surgery at the National University Hospital (NUH) from 2009 until 2016.

 Survival Rates after Heart Surgery

-Survival after heart surgery is defined as "no deaths within 30 days of surgery or within the same hospital admission (as the heart surgery)".
-Survival rate is expressed as the percentage of heart surgery patients who survived out of the total number of patients who underwent heart surgery during that calendar year.
+Survival after heart surgery is defined as "no death within 30 days of surgery or within the same hospital admission (as the heart surgery)".